construction calculator

 Formula

-Required BTU = (Base BTU + Occupant add) × Sun factor
+Required BTU/hr ≈ (Base BTU + Occupant add) × Sun exposure factor

 When to use it

-• Quickly sizing a mini-split or window unit before talking to an HVAC pro.
+• Quickly sizing a ductless mini‑split or window air conditioner for a bedroom, home office, or bonus room before getting quotes from an HVAC contractor.

 Tips & cautions

-• Not a Manual J; does not model infiltration, duct losses, latent loads, or local design temperatures.
+• This tool is not a Manual J calculation and does not explicitly model infiltration, window U‑values, duct losses, latent (humidity) loads, or local outdoor design temperatures.

 Worked examples